MicrosoftDocs/win32/desktop-src/DirectWrite/dwritecore-overview.md

 In Visual Studio, click **Extensions** > **Manage Extensions**, search for *Project Reunion*, and download the Project Reunion extension.
 Close and reopen Visual Studio, and follow the prompts to install the extension.

-For more info, see [Project Reunion 0.5](https://github.com/microsoft/ProjectReunion/releases/tag/0.5.0), and [Build desktop Windows apps with Project Reunion 0.5](/windows/apps/project-reunion/#set-up-your-development-environment).
+For more info, see [Project Reunion 0.5](https://github.com/microsoft/ProjectReunion/releases/tag/0.5.0), and [Set up your development environment (for Project Reunion)](/windows/apps/project-reunion/get-started-with-project-reunion#set-up-your-development-environment).

 ### Create a new project

 In Visual Studio, create a new project from the **Blank App, Packaged (WinUI 3 in Desktop)** project template.
 You can find that project template by choosing language: *C++*; platform: *Project Reunion*; project type: *Desktop*.

-For more info, see [Project templates for WinUI 3](/windows/apps/winui/winui3/winui-project-templates-in-visual-studio#project-templates-for-winui-3).
+For more info, see [Get started with WinUI 3 for desktop apps](/windows/apps/winui/winui3/get-started-winui3-for-desktop).

 ### Install the Microsoft.ProjectReunion.DWrite NuGet package